Edward Bernard Raczyński: The Danzig crisis

-At about 2 am on the night of 2 September, Raczyński was woken up by a phone call from Dalton who told him that Britain was going to submit an ultimatum to Germany on the morning of 3 September and failing its acceptance, Britain would be at war.
+At about 2 am on the night of 2 September, Raczyński was woken up by a phone call from Dalton, who told him that Britain was going to submit an ultimatum to Germany on the morning of 3 September and failing its acceptance, Britain would be at war.
 Dalton added that he did not expect Germany to accept the ultimatum and was certain that Britain would be at war tomorrow, telling Raczyński "Today both we and France shall be on your side.
 I hope this news will help you get a little sleep tonight".
 Raczyński replied "yes, it's true, it makes me feel a little less unhappy".
-At 12: 00 pm on 3 September 1939, there began the first sitting of the House of Commons on a Sunday since 1820.
-Chamberlain had called a special emergency session that Sunday to announce that Britain was now at war, though many felt that the session was anticlimactic as King George IV had already gone on the radio at 11: 00 am to announce the declaration of war.
+At 12:00 pm on 3 September 1939, there began the first sitting of the House of Commons on a Sunday since 1820.
+Chamberlain had called a special emergency session that Sunday to announce that Britain was now at war, though many felt that the session was anticlimactic as King George VI had already gone on the radio at 11:00 am to announce the declaration of war.
 Sitting in the visitor's gallery of the House of Commons were the various ambassadors.
 Sitting next to Raczyński in a sign of support was the French ambassador Charles Corbin.
-The Conservative MP Beverley Baxter noted that Corbin's "fine, pale face is utterly impassive, his delicate hands are always still".
-Baxter thought Raczyński looked exhausted as it appeared that he had not slept for the last two days.
+The Conservative MP Beverley Baxter noted that Raczyński looked exhausted as it appeared that he had not slept for the last two days.
 Sitting close to Corbin and Raczyński was the pro-appeasement American ambassador Joseph P. Kennedy Sr. who was clearly distraught and upset about Britain going to war.
 Kennedy brought two of his sons, Joseph P. Kennedy Jr. and John F. Kennedy, both of whom were in better spirits than their father as they chatted with various ambassadors.
 Chamberlain announced that at about 8 am that morning, the British ambassador to Germany, Sir Nevile Henderson, had submitted an ultimatum demanding that Germany cease its war against Poland immediately and pull back its forces into the Reich, which had been rejected, and as such, Britain was now at war.